Instance Explainable Temporal Network For Multivariate Timeseries: Conclusion

 \section{Conclusion}

 Here we proposed a new neural network, IETNet, capable of identifying the most importance channels for each classification instance of multivariate time series data.
 The efficacy of this network was demonstrated through two examples, N body problem and in situ spacecraft measurements from a recent NASA mission.
 Detailed analysis of the model on N body simulation and NASA spacecraft sensor data reveals high degree of agreement between our prior knowledge of important channels and channels picked by the model.
 As most natural stimuli are time-continuous and multivariate, the approach promises to be of great utility in real-world applications.
-We plan to extend this network so that rather than the mean, it would predict the probability distribution function which can then be used to further quantify the significance of each channel localization instance.
-Generalization to various publicly available data sets is another direction of future research.